netanoir/da4a/_actions/contents.markdown

 ![A sidewalk mural which says "abolition is a act of creation" surrounded in green vines and yellow flowers.
 ](/da4a/assets/photo/abolition-is-a-act-of-creation.jpg)
 > A sidewalk mural which says "abolition is a act of creation" surrounded in green vines and yellow flowers.
-Image via [Andrew Ratto / Wikimedia](https://commons.wikimedia.org/w/index.php?curid=92698146).
+Image via [Andrew Ratto/Wikimedia](https://commons.wikimedia.org/w/index.php?curid=92698146).

 We wondered: If the Prison-Industrial-Complex is shrinking despite itself, can we ensure that it continues to do so?